 You need a user account to be able to access KBase’s user interfaces, APIs, workspaces, and more.

 The KBase SDK offers members of the KBase community a mechanism to add open-source, open-license (as defined by OSI at https://opensource.org/licenses) analysis tools to KBase so that they run on KBase’s computational architecture and are available through the KBase Narrative Interface.
 Community developers can even write new tools that take advantage of the KBase Structured Data Types and large KBase Reference Data Resources.
 Check which tools have already been made available in our App Catalog and add your own!

-The figure at left shows a conceptual overview of KBase high-level architecture.
+At left is a conceptual overview of KBase high-level architecture.
 KBase is based loosely on a service-oriented architecture that bundles related functionality into a set of independently scalable services that are managed to provide responsive interaction via the Narrative Interface.